animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Deduction only depends on the axiom of definition.
 So, technically, it's impossible to prove.
 That step might be an overreach.

 Otherwise, reduction to "I observe" is an irrefutable proof.
 If it can cyclically encompass causality, qualia, and observed reality (including memory), then it's a proof of, well, perhaps itself.
 Perhaps a definition of its very self.

+Every other proof of physical reality, or theory of it, depends on "I observe" and the truth of memory as axioms.
+Memory is believed, but not yet proven.
+So this proof is far larger in scope.